lookit/ember-lookit-frameplayer/app/components/exp-lookit-video/doc.rst

 The events recorded specifically by this frame are:

-:videoStarted: When video begins playing (recorded each time video starts if played through more than once)
+:videoStarted: When video begins playing (recorded each time video starts if played through more than once).

+   :currentTime: [Number]
+       Playback time at start in s.
+This will be ~0 if video is being started/restarted automatically but may be nonzero if controls were enabled and video playback was paused by the participant.

-:videoStopped: When video completes playback (recorded each time if played more than once)
+:videoStopped: When video completes playback (recorded each time if played more than once) OR is paused, either automatically because study was paused or by participant if controls were shown.

+   :currentTime: [Number]
+       Playback time at pause in s.

 :audioStarted: When audio begins playing (recorded each time video starts if played through more than once)